 Pharmacy student Priscilla Dumenu knows exactly what it’s like to be the “new kid” after attending multiple primary schools as a child.
 Now in her second year at the University of Manchester, Priscilla is helping the ‘new kids’ at university as a PASS leader.
 Discover what work is involved as a PASS leader below and … More To do List: Lab Report, Coursework, Rehearsals and…PASS???

 Andrew Lai is a Pharmacy graduate from the University of Manchester.
 Originally from Malaysia, Andrew made the journey over to Manchester purely for his studies and is still yet to return.
-Below, Andrew reflects on his experiences in Manchester and gives us an insight in to what life is like for a Pharmacy graduate in … More My pre-reg year experience as an international Pharmacy graduate
+Below, Andrew reflects on his experiences in Manchester and gives us an insight into what life is like for a Pharmacy graduate in their … More My pre-reg year experience as an international Pharmacy graduate

 One thing that makes The University of Manchester so great is the flexibility that it offers its students.
 There isn’t one rigid way to obtain your degree with some courses offering years abroad, others offering intercalation years and some offering foundation years.
 Nelam Akhtar is a second year Pharmacy student who made use of the … More How a foundation year set me up to succeed in pharmacy

-It is estimated that roughly 7% of 18-23 year olds are currently living with a chronic illness.
-Msc Neuroscience student, Jasmine Belfiore, falls in to that 7% as a sufferer of Lupus but she’s determined not to let it deter her from succeeding in her master’s.
-Here, Jasmine provides some words of advice for anyone else who … More Chronically Persistent: Surviving Postgraduate Study with a Chronic Illness
+It is estimated that roughly 7% of 18-23-year-olds are currently living with a chronic illness.
+Msc Neuroscience student, Jasmine Belfiore, falls into that 7% as a sufferer of Lupus but she’s determined not to let it deter her from succeeding in her master’s.
+Here, Jasmine provides some words of advice for anyone else who finds themselves in … More Chronically Persistent: Surviving Postgraduate Study with a Chronic Illness